Khairul931/Virtual-Screening-Docking/README.md

 Make sure to install Perl IDE first on your windows PC.
 To check if Perl has been installed: perl -v

-Create a text containing a list of all ligand that you intended to dock.
+Create a text containing a list of all ligand that you intended to dock.       dir /b > ligand.txt

 To run script: perl VSD_Script.pl